emmanuelgjr/2025LLMTop10Mapping/CycloneDXMLSBOM.md

 ### Mitigation Strategies
 - Conduct **adversarial testing** on embeddings to identify potential weaknesses and mitigate their impact, documenting results in the SBOM.
 - Use **robust vectorization methods** that are less susceptible to manipulation, and include these methods within the SBOM.
-- Implement **monitoring tools** to detect anomalous vector behavior, ensuring real-time response capabilities.
+- Implement **monitoring tools** to detect anomalous vector behaviour, ensuring real-time response capabilities.

 ### Reference Links
 - [OWASP Adversarial Machine Learning](https://owasp.org/www-community/Adversarial_Machine_Learning)